EC530/ci-cd-DianJin-Mrkingggg-project1/README.md

-Add matrice multiplication function and its test cases
+1. Add matrice multiplication function and its test cases in proj1.py

+2. Add unit tests for matrice multiplication in test_proj1.py

+3. Also include memory usage test using tracemalloc for all tests.

+4. Add CPU time test in conftest.py so that cpu run time: ncalls  tottime  percall  cumtime  percall could be observed.

+Using pytest -s test_proj1.py to show complete information.